Midterm Instructional Diagnosis

 - Involves students

-- Faculty member turns over the class to the facilitator and leaves the room.
+- Faculty member turns over the class to the facilitator and leaves the classroom fro 15-20 minutes.

-- The facilitator asks the student groups to address the following three questions:
+- Students are asked to address the following three questions:

 What is helping you learn in this course?